-Integria is pleased to announce an Australian-first partnership to explore the development of a sustainable agribusiness model for traditional Australian medicinal plants growing in Northern Australia.
+Integria is a key partner in an Australian-first partnership exploring the development of a sustainable agribusiness model for traditional Australian medicinal plants growing in Northern Australia.

-The collaboration brings together extensive research and industry experience to focus on traditional Australian medicinal plants as an important biological, cultural and economic resource.
+The collaboration brought together extensive research and industry experience to focus on traditional Australian medicinal plants as an important biological, cultural and economic resource.

-Traditional medicinal plants will be evaluated at Menzies in Darwin and the School of Chemistry and Molecular Biosciences at the University of Queensland, with a view to using these findings to develop prototype healthcare products.
+Traditional medicinal plants were evaluated at Menzies in Darwin and the School of Chemistry and Molecular Biosciences at the University of Queensland, with a view to using these findings to develop prototype healthcare products.

-The long-term goal of the project is the development of a local industry with opportunities in Indigenous workforce development, sustainable regional development in Northern Australia, and ultimately the development of uniquely Australian, value-added products.
+The long-term goal of the project was – and remains - the development of a local industry with opportunities in Indigenous workforce development, sustainable regional development in Northern Australia, and ultimately the development of uniquely Australian, value-added products.

 Opportunities for Indigenous communities